 - The United State’s Boeing CH-47 Chinookis likely the most recognized

 - The U.S. Military flies the Sikorsky CH-53E Super Stallion

 - Russia boasts their Mil Mi-26 series

-Do you expect the U.S. will strive to beat out this upcoming heavy-lift helicopter in order to maintain its world dominance in the field?
-Might Russia also upgrade its own helicopters or will they be satisfied with their collaboration with China?
+Do you expect the U.S. will strive to beat out this upcoming heavy-lift helicopter to maintain its world dominance in the field?
+Might Russia also upgrade its helicopters or will they be satisfied with their collaboration with China?
 Surely the aviation world will be waiting and watching.